harness/developer-hub/docs/getting-started/quickstarts.md

 ## Continuous Integration

-If you're new to Harness Continuous Integration (CI), learn about the [CI pipeline concepts](../continuous-integration/ci-quickstarts/ci-pipeline-basics.md), [Harness CI concepts](../continuous-integration/ci-quickstarts/ci-concepts.md), and try some of the [CI tutorials](/tutorials/build-code), such as [Get started for free with the fastest CI on the planet](/tutorials/build-code/fastest-ci).
+If you're new to Harness Continuous Integration (CI), you can learn about the [CI pipeline concepts](../continuous-integration/ci-quickstarts/ci-pipeline-basics.md), [Harness CI concepts](../continuous-integration/ci-quickstarts/ci-concepts.md), and try some of the [CI tutorials](/tutorials/build-code), such as [Get started for free with the fastest CI on the planet](/tutorials/build-code/fastest-ci).

-If you're also new to the Harness Platform, learn about [Harness' key concepts](./learn-harness-key-concepts.md) and [Harness YAML](#harness-yaml).
+If you're also new to the Harness Platform, you can learn about [Harness' key concepts](./learn-harness-key-concepts.md) and [Harness YAML](#harness-yaml).

 ## Continuous Deployment